kamatama41/docker-git-server-example/README.md

 # local-git-server
-This repository can create a local Git server with Docker.
+This repository can create a local Git server with Docker, which is mainly for testing Git related software.

 ## Usage